A HubPages Guide to Twitter

 HubPages and Twitter

 Twitter is one of the world’s largest and most influential social networks.
-Quite a few Hubbers maintain active profiles on Twitter, and even more enjoy a significant amount of traffic to their Hubs thanks to links that their readers share on the site.
+Quite a few Hubbers maintain active profiles on Twitter, and even more enjoy a significant amount of traffic to their articles thanks to links that their readers share on the site.

 Chances are you have friends and family members on Twitter.
 Perhaps you have your own account!
 Are you making the most of it?
-Read on for tips on using Twitter in a manner that will help your Hubs, boost your online reputation, and augment your overall online experience.
+Read on for tips on using Twitter in a manner that will help your articles, boost your online reputation, and augment your overall online experience.

 Setting up a Good Twitter Profile